What is Hazard Mitigation?

 Update:

-The final version of the Multi-Hazard Mitigation Plan will be presented at a public hearing for approval to the governing bodies of all jurisdictions (anticipated for early 2025).
+The final version of the Multi-Hazard Mitigation Plan will be considered for adoption at the following governing body meetings.

-The Draft, along with the Open House Flyer/Presentation, the Press Release, and the Overview of the Mitigation Plan Video can be accessed by clicking the links below!
+The Draft, along with the Presentation, the Press Release, and the Overview of the Mitigation Plan Video can be accessed by clicking the links below!
 The community survey closed on June 25, 2024.
 Thank you for your participation.
 If you have questions or concerns, please reach out to one of the contacts below.

 Press Release